Indigo

 What does the name Indigo mean?

-Indigo is a Greek name meaning "Indian Dye, Deep Blue."
-Indigo is a vibrant Greek name for the deep blue-purple color.
-It evokes twilight skies and artistic souls.
-It's a beautiful choice for parents who value greek heritage and meaningful names.
+Indigo is a English name meaning "Dark Blue."
+Indigo is a captivating unisex name that evokes a sense of mystery and creativity, derived from the deep blue dye historically obtained from the plant Indigofera.
+Notably, the name gained popularity in the U. It's a beautiful choice for parents who value english heritage and meaningful names.

 Is Indigo a popular baby name?